Hradisko Monastery: History

 In the 18th century the monastery was a centre of Jansenism.
 After the secularization of church property in 1783, the monastery served as the Moravian General Seminary for the priesthood education until 1790.
 After the death of Emperor Joseph II, the seminary was cancelled and the former monastery was handed over to the army.
 The army established a warehouse at first and during the Napoleonic wars in 1800 a French prisoner of war camp.
 From 1802 it was used as a military hospital.
 Today, the freely accessible facility continues as home to the Olomouc military hospital.

+In 2017, a significant discovery was made in the Church of St Stephen at Klášterní Hradisko Monastery: a two-part reliquary containing the remains of several important medieval figures of Olomouc.
+These include, the Přemyslid prince of Olomouc, Otto I, one of the founders of the Monastery, his grandson Otto III, and their wives.

 Architecture

 The monastery grounds changed its appearance as the result of various historical events.
 During the centuries, Hradisko monastery was plundered, devastated and destroyed several times: 1241 by the Mongol invasion of Europe, 1429 by the Hussite Wars, 1432 by the Taborites, 1642 by the Swedish in the Thirty Years' War.

 The present-day buildings were built in the spirit of Italian Mannerism and High Baroque between 1661-1737 according to the plans of the Italian-Swiss architect Giovanni Pietro Tencalla known for his work in Moravia in the service of the Bishop of Olomouc, and the Italian architect Domenico Martinelli.
 The monastery building is one of the most valuable preserved works of Central European Baroque architecture and belong to the architectural splendours of its time.
 The almost square floor plan, 100 × 115 metres, consisting of the four-winged building with a rectangular platform, with corner towers and a moat, was built on the foundations of the old monastery, and is divided by an inner lateral wing into two parts - the Convent and the Prelature.